• Home

 So, stick to using natural, organic products to fertilize houseplants.
 They work much better, and are just as easy to use!

-In order to choose the best option, check the N-P-K numbers on the package.
-Those stand for nitrogen, phosphorous, and potassium.
+To choose the best option, check the N-P-K numbers on the package.
+Those stand for nitrogen, phosphorus, and potassium.
 Here’s how to make the decision super simple…

-• Flowering houseplants – If your houseplant gets flowers, then you should look for a fertilizer that has a higher phosphorous (P) number.
-You can use either high-phosphorous granules, or a liquid concentrate.
+If your houseplant gets flowers, then you should look for a fertilizer that has a higher phosphorus (P) number.
+You can use either high-phosphorus granules, or a liquid concentrate.

-• Non-flowering houseplants – For foliage only plants, choose a fertilizer that has a higher nitrogen (N) number, or one where all the numbers are the same.
+For foliage only indoor plants (non-flowering), choose a fertilizer that has a higher nitrogen (N) number, or one where all the numbers are the same.
 A general-purpose liquid plant food is a great choice.
 Or you can get a slow release type.

 Different Types Of Houseplant Fertilizers